spectrocloud/librarium/content/docs/08-user-management/04-saml-sso/05-palette-sso-with-onelogin.md

 ## Creating Teams in Palette

 18. In order for Palette to map the groups configured in OneLogin, you need to create a Team in Palette.
-This Team name needs to match with the value that is returned for the groups configured in OneLogin.
-In this example we'll be creating an **Administrators** team.
-This also matches with the Administrators value that is assigned to each member of the Administrators group.
-In Palette, go to **Tenant Settings** --> **Users & Teams** --> **Teams** and select **Create team**.
-You only need to fill in the Team name and don't have to manually add members.
-This will happen automatically, because the users will belong to a certain group and that group is mapped to a team with certain permissions in Palette.
-After filling in the Team name, you can click *confirm*.
+This Team name needs to match the value that is returned for the groups configured in OneLogin.
+In this example, you will create an **Administrators** team.
+This also matches with the Administrators value that is assigned to each member of the Administrators group in OneLogin.
+In Palette, navigate to left **Main Menu**, select **Tenant Settings** --> **Users & Teams** --> **Teams**, and select **Create team**.
+You only need to fill in the Team name.
+Don't manually add members, as OneLogin will manage the users.
+In OneLogin, users who are part of the mapped group, administrators, will be automatically added to the team.
+Click **Confirm** to continue.

 <br />